swennemans/building-your-own-reactjs/appendix/02-code_component_class.md

   // build a component instance.
 This uses the
   // defined Component class.
 For brevity
-  // call it ComponentClass.
+  // call it Component.
 Not needed ofcourse;
   const Component = tag;
   const instance = new Component(props);